Levi-Opunga/hosts/docs.md

-# hosts-cli Documentation
+# hosts Documentation

 ## Overview

-`hosts-cli` is a powerful command-line tool and web UI for managing your system's hosts file.
+`hosts` is a powerful command-line tool and web UI for managing your system's hosts file.
 It simplifies adding, removing, enabling, disabling, and backing up hosts file entries.
 Additionally, it integrates with the Caddy web server to provide local HTTPS proxying.

 ## Features